-Indigestion can be experienced in different ways, causing a wide array of disruptive gastrointestinal symptoms.
+Indigestion (also called dyspepsia, heartburn, or GERD) affects up to one in four Americans each year.
+Indigestion can be experienced differently, causing a wide array of disruptive gastrointestinal symptoms.

 Finally, I’ll explain when you should see a healthcare provider for more personalized care.